bboyhao/bboyhao.github.io/_posts/2019-07-01-RedBlackTree.md

 >终于要把这个坑填了

 ## Overview
-Red-black trees are a variation of binary search trees to ensure that the tree is balanced.
-Its height is __O(lg n), where n is the number of nodes in the tree.
+Red-black trees is a variation of binary search tree to ensure that the tree is balanced.
+Its height is O(lg n), where n is the number of nodes in the tree.
 Operations like searching, inserting, deleting a node take O(lg n) time in the worst case.
 Its performance is better and more stable than usual binary search tree when binary search tree is imbalanced.